 Housed in a striking stainless steel building, the Frank Gehrydesigned Weisman is a unique museum experience.
 A teaching museum for the University of Minnesota and the community, its collection features early 20th-century American artists such as Georgia O’Keefe, Alfred Maurer and Marsden Hartley.

 Part of the Chain of Lakes, Lake Calhoun is a popular site for windsurfing, swimming, sailing and canoeing.
 More than three miles of trails for walking, jogging, biking and in-line skating encircle the lake with the unique Minneapolis skyline as its urban backdrop.
-The popular lake is also part of th e 52-mile Grand Rounds National Scenic Byway.
-Lake Calhoun is also known by its Dakotan name Bde Maka Ska.
+The popular lake is also part of the 52-mile Grand Rounds National Scenic Byway.
+Lake Calhoun has recently been officially renamed to its Dakotan name, Bde Maka Ska.